 Community well-being: innovative neighbourhood concierge who provides remote assistance to residents; video surveillance systems; local air quality monitoring systems; bookcrossing initiatives; spaces to borrow tools that are not used every day by residents, such as power drills and sanders.

 If we compare these innovations to today’s average housing situation, we realise that the room for intervention is extensive.
 While not everything may be feasible in residences conceived twenty or thirty years ago, there is certainly a lot that can be done now.

 I can almost hear the objections: it’s all very nice, but what about the cost?
 Can real estate, with the prospect of having to face the impact of the economic crisis caused by the pandemic, take this innovative direction?

 Which users, today and in the medium-term, will ever be able to afford innovation?
 Are those with lower than average incomes, and who likely live in low-quality housing, prevented from accessing innovation and technology?

-Planet Smart City’s experience in its ongoing projects in Italy, Brazil and India tells us that integrating innovative solutions like those mentioned above into large projects increases construction costs by an average of only two to three percent.
+Planet Smart City’s experience in its ongoing projects in Italy, Brazil and India tells us that integrating innovative solutions like those mentioned above into large projects increases construction costs by an average of only 2-3%.
 This rise in cost could then be offset by the growing appeal of the real estate product since buyers would perceive it as innovative and, in the medium term, less expensive to manage.

 To conclude, not only does innovation improve people’s quality of life, but it can also bring benefits to developers, construction companies, and property owners, by helping the real estate industry face this difficult phase in the market.